Boghdady9/Football_instance_seg/readme.md

 - The best model will be saved in your PWD folder

 ## Results
-the model was trained for 15 epochs and the results are as follows: the validation mIoU is 0.7 the validation Pixel Accuracy is 0.73 the validation loss is 0.3
+the model was trained for 15 epochs and the results are as follows:\n the validation mIoU is 0.7\n the validation Pixel Accuracy is 0.73\n the validation loss is 0.3